Gebbi8/DiVil/README.md

 DiVil is a javascript based tool that produces interactive graphs.
 It aims to visualise differences between two versions of a model in a standard format.
 DiVil uses:
  * the Bives algorithm to detect those differences [(Scharm et al, 2015)](https://doi.org/10.1093/bioinformatics/btv484)
- * the Systems Biology Graphical Notation (SBGN) standard [(Le Novère et al, 2009)](http://dx.doi.org/10.1038/nbt.1558), more specifically the Process Description (SBGN PD) language, to visually represent the network with the differences highlighted.
+ * the Systems Biology Graphical Notation (SBGN) standard [(Le Novère et al, 2009)](http://dx.doi.org/10.1038/nbt.1558), more specifically the Process Description (PD) language, to visually represent the network with the differences highlighted.
 SBGN-ML is the XML based format used to store an SBGN map.
 In DiVil, the SBGN-ML is extended with a color coded information to visualize the differences.

 ## Try it out